 The seven-story building, approximately 105-foot-tall, would be constructed on the City’s parking lot #4, just south of Dublin Square.
 The building would be constructed right up to the north-side property line.
 Because Dublin Square’s property could later be developed with a tall building, the credit union’s architects have designed a solid wall.

-If built as proposed, the building would feature a credit union branch on the first floor, along with retail space rentable to another business on the ground floor.
+If built as proposed, the building would feature a credit union branch on the first floor, along with office space rentable to another business on the ground floor.
 The second floor is a space for “community” events allowed at the discretion of the credit union.
 That space could be used for nonprofit board meetings, concerts, and the like.
 Floors 3-7 would provide more office space for use either by MSUFCU or office tenants.

 The original design called for uniform brick on the windowless north wall.

 But, responding to concerns raised by the Planning Commission, the design includes “a visual pattern on the North wall to provide visual interest,” according to Erin Bowdell, MSUFCU’s Vice President of Infrastructure Planning and Facilities.